catbird-clue/Gem-Cloud-CLI-GCC-/README.md

 *   `esm.sh`: This is a Content Delivery Network (CDN) used to load essential application libraries like React.
 If blocked, the application may not load at all.
 *   `cdn.tailwindcss.com`: This CDN provides the styling for the user interface.
 If blocked, the application will work but appear unstyled.

-### Browser Storage and URL Consistency

-**CRITICAL:** The "Workspaces" feature saves your files in your browser's IndexedDB storage.
-Due to a browser security feature called the **"Same-Origin Policy"**, this storage is tied to the **exact URL** in your address bar.

-*   **Symptom:** If you save a workspace and it seems to have "disappeared" the next time you open the app, it is because you have opened the app using a slightly different URL.
-For example, navigating through different links within AI Studio (`aistudio.google.com/apps`, `aistudio.google.com/apps?source=user...`) can change the final URL.
-*   **Solution:** To ensure your workspaces are always accessible, **you must always use the same, consistent URL to open this application.** We recommend bookmarking the direct link to the application after you open it for the first time and using that bookmark exclusively.

-### Container Extensions (e.g., Firefox Multi-Account Containers)

-These extensions are excellent for privacy but they work by isolating website data (including saved workspaces in IndexedDB) into separate "containers".

-*   **Symptom:** Similar to the URL issue, if you save a workspace in one container and then open the app in a different container (or no container), your workspaces will not be visible.
-*   **Solution:** To ensure your workspaces are always available, **always open the application in the same, consistent container**.
-We recommend creating a dedicated container (e.g., "Development") and configuring it to always open this application's URL.

 ---

 ## For Developers